mashimycota/om2bms/README.md

 python om2bms_osz.py -sdo [OUTPUT DIRECTORY]
 ```

-or go to `default_outdir.ini` and paste a subdirectory to the a songfolder directory.
+or go to `default_outdir.ini` and paste the path to a subdirectory in a BMS songfolder directory.

 ### Running
 Run